/terms/topic-clusters · 5 min read · foundational

 Topic clusters are signal-stacking applied across a content family rather than a single page.
 Three concrete moves:

-• Make every spoke independently cite-able: each spoke should answer a real user query, ship its own FAQPage JSON-LD, and stand alone in retrieval.
+- Make every spoke independently cite-able: each spoke should answer a real user query and stand alone in retrieval.
 Don't write spokes as funnel bait; write them as standalone answers that happen to live in a cluster.
+FAQPage JSON-LD remains a valid schema vocabulary for question-and-answer structure where the spoke has real Q&A content, but no longer earns SERP rich results (Google fully deprecated FAQ rich results for all sites on May 7, 2026; see the FAQ schema entry); ship it for the underlying Q&A structure's machine readability rather than for SERP visual treatment.

 What to skip: classical "PageRank funnel" thinking.
-The 2026 cluster goal is entity coherence, not link equity concentration.
+The 2026 cluster goal is topical clarity and retrieval coverage, not link equity concentration.
 Spokes that exist only to feed the pillar tend to dilute rather than strengthen the cluster.

 How it relates to other concepts

-• Strong Knowledge Graph signals when the cluster is wired with consistent Organization + DefinedTermSet schema.
+- Plausible contributor to Knowledge Graph signals when the cluster is wired with consistent

-• Direct content-strategy enabler of GEO at scale.
-Single pages compete passage-by-passage, clusters compete topic-by-topic.
+- Direct content-strategy enabler of GEO at scale.
+Single pages compete passage-by-passage; clusters give the topic a larger surface area at the passage level.

 Footnotes